gzxiong/medfocus/README.md

 The release ships two artifacts:

-- **MedGround-Bench** — a causally validated CXR-VQA evaluation set (1,880 direct + 2,060 reasoning samples across 6 LVLMs and 3 source datasets).
+- **MedGround-Bench** — a causally validated CXR-VQA attribution evaluation set (1,880 direct + 2,060 reasoning samples across 6 LVLMs and 3 source datasets).
 - **MedFocus** — a concept-based causal attribution method that beats 10 baselines on the benchmark.